click for prev

 Copper Pass and Western, HO.

 The modeled section of the line represents the south end of the railroad, featuring a helper district as the route crosses the costal mountains into a resource rich wilderness area.
 The era is set during 1976, during the construction of the Trans-Alaska Pipeline.
-Motive power is mostly 1st and 2nd generation EMD’s with some early ALCo power running out their last miles.
+Motive power is mostly 1st and 2nd generation EMDs with some early ALCo power.

-The Layout: The layout is built in a 19 x 22 foot garage.
+The layout is built in a 19 x 22 foot garage.
 HO scale, point to point, with a ten track stub end staging yard at each end.
 Walk around style, full double deck, around the walls, with a center peninsula.
+The 300 foot mainline has five towns, plus one additional passing siding between the two end staging yards.
+A branchline serves three additional towns.
+Two additional smaller staging areas represent other branch lines.
 A helix connects the two levels.
-Entering the room, the current lower level duck-under will be replaced with a swing out; we’ll still have to nod-under the upper level.
-Track warrants are issued by a dispatcher located outside the layout room.
-FRS radios are used for communications.
-Control is by CVP’s EasyDCC wireless throttles with their current software.
+There is a nod-under and one step to enter the layout.
+Control is by CVP EasyDCC wireless throttles.
 There are a few sound equipped locomotives on the layout.